scalzolari/svauto/README.OpenStack.md

 # Overview

-You'll need an `Ubuntu Trusty` up and running, fully upgraded, before deploying `OpenStack` on top of it.
+You'll need an `Ubuntu Xenial` up and running, fully upgraded, before deploying `OpenStack` on top of it.

 Our `Ansible` playbooks provides two ways to deploy `OpenStack`, first and quick mode, is by running it on your local computer, the second mode is a bit more advanced, where you'll be deploying `OpenStack` on remote computers.